squidfunk/mkdocs-material/docs/insiders/community-experts-program/index.md

     enhance your credibility.

   [^1]:
-    We can only grant access to individuals who are using Material for MkDocs for non-commercial purposes.
-This means they are using it for their private or Open Source projects.
-Please note that the role of a Community Expert cannot be fulfilled by an organization member seeking access for the entire organization's benefit.
+    Access to Insiders is granted to your primary account, i.e., the account with which you're contributing to the project.
+It cannot be transferred to another account.
+Additionally, it cannot be used for commercial purposes.

 ## Your knowledge & skills

-To be a successful Community Expert, your skills should include the
+To be a successful Community Expert, your skills should include the following:
-following:

 -   __Material and MkDocs allrounder__ – You have an understanding of Material
     for MkDocs and the MkDocs ecosystem, including many of its extensions and